phuse-org/SENDConform/doc/SHACL-AnimalSubject-Details.md

   sh:property    study:hasMin1Max1Shape-Interval ;       # Rule SD1002
   sh:property    study:hasMin1Max1Shape-StartEndDates ;  # Rule SD1002
   sh:property    study:hasStartLEEndShape-Interval ;     # Rule SD1002
+  sh:property    study:hasMinInclusive0Shape-Age ;       # Rule SD0084

   <font class='infoOmitted'>... more property shapes will be added as they are developed</font>
 </pre>

 If an ontology defines `study:AnimalSubject` as a subclass of `study:Subject`, then shapes could use the `sh:targetClass` `study:Subject` (assuming common constraints for both classes.)
-This will work will use the target class `study:AnimalSubject` for simplicity and not leverage the ontology.
+If a  clinical trial were to define a `study:HumanStudySubject` as a subclass of `study:Subject`, the same constraints could be used for both pre-clinical and clinical data validation.
+This work focusses on SEND, so the target class `study:AnimalSubject` is specified for simplicity.

 <pre class='owl'>
 <font class='nodeBold'>study:Subject</font>